-This question is asked by MIKE Maceacheran, Lonely Planet writer, who visited the mountainous regions of the Tashkent region this winter.
+Mike MacEacheran, Lonely Planet writer, who visited the mountainous areas of the Tashkent region this winter, asks this question.

-“Anxiety-raising terms such as ‘extreme caution’, ‘mountain edges’, ‘unfavourable weather’, ‘avalanche zone’, ‘wild animals’ and ‘harm to life’ all appear in the small print.
-And yet, this hazardous activity is quickly becoming one of the region’s new draws, where hardcore powder hounds – including me – pay to be dropped by a Russian Mi-8MTB helicopter on pristine peaks at 4,200m.
-Understandably, perhaps, the words I scream when jumping out can’t be repeated here” - notes Mike.
+“Anxiety-raising terms, such as ‘extreme caution’, ‘mountain edges’, ‘unfavourable weather’, ‘avalanche zone’, ‘wild animals’ and ‘harm to life’ they are all imprinted in our minds.
+Yet, this hazardous activity is quickly becoming one of the region’s new draws, where hardcore powder hounds – including me – pay to be dropped by a Russian Mi-8MTB helicopter on pristine peaks of the western Tien Shan at an altitude of 4,200m.
+It’s clear that the words I scream when I jump out can’t be repeated here”, - Mike notes.

 In Uzbekistan, it is easy to become obsessed with mountains, even if it is not so easy to explore their wild nature.

-Running from the outskirts of the capital Tashkent to the Ugam-Chatkal national Park 90 km to the North, the Chatkal range, bordering Kazakhstan and Kyrgyzstan, is an example in geographical purity of a vast, unspoilt wilderness, almost inhabited by no one.
+Running from the outskirts of the capital Tashkent to the Ugam-Chatkal National Park 90 km to the North, the Chatkal range, bordering Kazakhstan and Kyrgyzstan, is an example of a vast, untouched wilderness, almost inhabited by no one.

-But while Uzbekistan’s silk road route is a revered summer destination (Samarkand, Bukhara, and Khiva have all the ruins of ancient citadels and madrassas you've ever dreamed of), winter tourism here, like much of Central Asia, has traditionally been virtually nonexistent.
+However, while Uzbekistan’s Silk Road route is a revered summer destination (Samarkand, Bukhara, and Khiva have all the ruins of ancient citadels and madrassas you have ever dreamed of), winter tourism here, like in the most part of Central Asia, traditionally has not almost existed.

-But just a few kilometers away, change and artificial snow are in the air: a new resort worth 100 million euros, opened at the end of 2019, that looks less like a Communist monument than the next season of Sant Moritz.
+However, just a few kilometers away, change and artificial snow are in the air: a new resort at the cost of 100 million Euros opened at the end of 2019 that looks less communist than the next season of Sant Moritz.

-There are log cabins with faux leather trim and heated floors, restaurants with geodesic domes and snow plows that resemble Courchevel.
-During the day, visitors ride a gleaming new gondola and four-wheeled chairlift - both the first in Uzbekistan-on pristine slopes and ride snowmobiles up and down swirls of snow-white snowdrifts.
+There are log cabins with faux leather trim and heated floors, restaurants with geodesic domes and snowplows that resemble Courchevel.
+During the day, visitors ride a new gleaming gondola and four-wheeled chairlift, both the first in Uzbekistan, ride snowmobiles up and down of white snowdrifts.

-This is Amirsoy, conceived back in 2017 after 44-year-old Uzbek oil and gas businessman Ravshan Abdullayev decided to overcome his fear of heights by trying skiing for the first time.
-This entirely appropriate gamble set in motion the first building block of a plan to turn the Western Tien Shan mountains into an unlikely winter tourist destination.
+This is Amirsoy, conceived back in 2017 when 44-year-old Uzbek oil and gas businessman Ravshan Abdullayev decided to overcome his fear of heights by trying skiing for the first time.
+This completely appropriate adventure triggered the first building block of the plan to turn the mountains of the western Tien Shan into an unlikely winter tourist destination.

-This resort certainly lays a refreshing new marker in Central Asia, but there is also a sense that it is driven by a sense of civic duty – more than 150,000 locals have visited the resort since it opened in late December.
+This resort, of course, lays a refreshing new marker in Central Asia, but there is also a feeling that it is driven by a sense of civic duty – more than 150,000 locals have visited the resort since its opening in late December.

-“There’s no ski culture here,” Rashvan says.
+“There’s no ski culture here,” Ravshan says.
 “Locals take three laps of the gondola because they’ve never seen one before.
-So we’re building an entire community and culture from the ground up.”
+So we’re building an entire community and culture from the ground up”.

 This attempt involves significant risks, and most of them will be delayed.
-But if Ravshan and his team continue landing, they will be able to lift Central Asian tourism to new impressive heights.
+However, if Ravshan and his team continue their work, they will be able to lift Central Asian tourism to the new impressive heights.